THE MAYERSON FIRM PLLC

 Though some businesses perceive cyber-risks as new, the reality is that companies have faced and managed computer-related and internet-related liabilities since the late 1990s.
 As a policyholder lawyer, Marc Mayerson has provided counsel and provided thought leadership on related insurance-coverage issues since that time.
-The author of several articles on computer-based or cyber-related insurance published over the past 16 years, Marc Mayerson and The Mayerson Firm PLLC can provide sound advice and representation to businesses and nonprofits on the peril of cyber-related loss.
-With the ever shifting nature of cyber-, internet-, or web-based liability, clients benefit from having a policyholder lawyer as part of the response team.
+The author of several articles on computer-based or cyber-related insurance published over the past twenty-plus years, Marc Mayerson and The Mayerson Firm PLLC can provide sound advice and representation to businesses and nonprofits on the peril of cyber-related loss.
+With the ever-shifting nature of cyber-, internet-, voice, messaging, video, and cloud- or web-based liability, clients benefit from having a policyholder lawyer as part of the response team.

-Any number of first-party risks, a system failure, a cloud failure, a denial-of-service attach, or the like, can pose business-continuity risks, and insurance may be available for direct business loss and the extra-expense of co-location or disaster-recovery expenses following the policy-specified interruption, sometimes measured in terms of hours.
-Polilcyholders can turn to The Mayerson Firm PLLC to aid them in reviewing policies and properly presenting claims for coverage.
+Any number of first-party risks, ransomware, a system failure, a cloud failure, a denial-of-service attack, or the like, can pose business-continuity risks, and insurance may be available for direct business loss and the extra-expense of co-location or disaster-recovery expenses following the policy-specified interruption, sometimes measured in terms of hours.
+Policyholders can turn to The Mayerson Firm PLLC to aid them in reviewing policies and properly presenting claims for coverage.